marcofugaro/threejs-modern-app/README.md

 - `yarn start` starts a server locally
 - `yarn build` builds the project for production, ready to be deployed from the `build/` folder

-All the build tools logic is in the `package.json` and `esbuild.mjs`.
+All the build tools logic is in the `package.json` and `esbuild.js`.

 ## WebGLApp